-- To sum up, every one of opposite gender.
+- Every one of the opposite gender.

-However, I am not at all sorry about my thinking because this is what I am seeing and experiencing around me.
+However, I am not sorry about my thinking because this is what I am seeing and experiencing around me.
 This is what I’m reading in the newspapers and listening to the news channels.

 This is what is happening across the globe.

 The video below about the ‘plight of a woman’ says it all…

 Talking about the rape culture, the frequency in which rapes are happening, the brutal ways in which the rapes are happening, the ones who are raping(acquaintances), the ones who are getting raped(1-year-olds), the time it takes to prove the accused guilty, the law system in which juveniles are not convicted… I’m sorry but it is actually promoting rapes.

 The accessibility of such news is forcing me to think that the rape of a one-year-old is wrong but the rape of a 25-year-old is acceptable.
 I am sorry to say it but my mind is getting affected and infected.

 The word ‘rape’ has become familiar to an extent it has started sounding fine.
 Those days are gone when the news of an instance involving rape used to give me sleepless nights.

 There was a time when the thinking about the trauma she has been subjected to, led to goosebumps.
 And today, so commonly, openly and frequently we are talking about it.